dotnet/upgrade-assistant/README.md

 ## Feedback and Issues
 As you use the tool to upgrade your apps to .NET 5, please share your thoughts with us.
 If you have a suggestion for a new feature or idea, we want to know!
-And course if you find an issue or need help, please log an issue.
+And, of course, if you find an issue or need help, please log an issue.

 [Share your feedback with us or report an issue](https://github.com/dotnet/upgrade-assistant/issues)